-Contextual considerations
+6. Contextual considerations

-Decisions about the design, location and limits of the dissolution power need to be taken with the overall balance of power between institutions constantly in view: dissolution power is intrinsically related to the processes of government formation and removal in parliamentary democracies, and the allocation of the distribution power between the branches of government and institutions of the state will be part of the package of powers (including legislative initiative, legislative veto, approval of appointments, impeachment, referendum powers and so forth) that determines, first, who exercises leadership in the state, and, second, how effectively leaders are constrained and held accountable.
+Decisions about the design, location and limits of the dissolution power need to be taken with the overall balance of power between institutions constantly in view: as has been discussed, dissolution is intrinsically related to the processes of government formation and removal in parliamentary democracies.
+The allocation of the dissolution power between the branches of government will therefore be part of the overall package of constitutional powers that determines, first, who exercises leadership in the state, and, second, how effectively leaders are constrained and held accountable.

+Think Point 1

-Think Point: Is the political system being designed supposed to be one in which the executive dominates policy making, using the power of dissolution to exert strong leadership over Parliament?
+Is the political system being designed supposed to be one in which the executive dominates policymaking, using the power of dissolution to exert strong leadership over Parliament?
 Or is it to be a system in which there is a balance of power between the executive and legislative branches?